Sunday, October 17, 2021

 Both ponds were active with waterfowl and songbirds.

 Lewis told Alastair how lucky he was to live within walking distance to such a menagerie of wildlife.
 I was happy to see him so excited.
-Looking in another direction, we admired the Gothic Revival steeple of St. Mary's Church.
+Looking in another direction, we admired the Gothic Revival steeple of Saint Mary's Church.

 We went for a nosh at Park Life Café inside a manor house built in the 1760s.

 Its plank flooring, rounded window alcoves, and lofty ceilings gave charming ambiance.
 Everything was "spick and span"showing signs of unremitting care.
 Built by a Quaker abolitionist named Jonathan Hoare, it ended up in the possession of Augustus Clissold, who died in 1882.
 Ordering our food at the counter, we were invited to choose a table, so we sat in a sunny alcove, against a tall window.
 The barista brought our food on a tray: carrot cake for me, vanilla milkshake for Lewis, an a cappuccino for Alastair (who needed to fortify himself against the wine).
-As a history buff, he loved my tidbit of trivia that cappuccinos were named for the Capuchin friars of the 1500s who lived in the Kingdom of Sicily.
+As a history buff, he loved my tidbit that cappuccinos were named for the Capuchin friars of the 1500s who lived in the Kingdom of Sicily.

 Our jolly trio reminisced of when Alastair visited our NYC neighborhood of Astoria, and I gave him a walking-tour.
 He still remembered how pretty it was, and how much he learned.
 As a keepsake, he had this photo in his iPhone from us at the river.